 Rates vary depending on an individuals situation, your credit score and the overall climate of the economy.
 For a better idea of what your rate looks like, find a Loan Officer near you.

 The length of your transaction is determined by an individual's situation.
-With that said, Summit generally closes our loans within 30 days and our promise to you is that we will close on time and smoothly.
+With that said, Summit generally closes our loans within 30 days and will strive to provide you with a smooth and timely closing.

 Once you are pre-qualified with one of our Loan Officers, you can put offers on home as soon as you find the right one.